 Seniors work hard to save for their retirement years, and often live on tight budgets to ensure their standard of living.
 Sadly, financial scammers are out there at work designing schemes targeted specifically to this group.

 USA Today’s finance reporter Rodney Brooks reviewed some of the more successful schemes aimed at seniors.
-Hopefully this information will prevent you or a loved one becoming a target:
+Memorizing this information can help you or a loved one prevent a situation of elder abuse before it happens.

 - Asking you to pay for something you’ve won – The most popular version of this scam is a caller saying you’ve won a lottery or an inheritance, and that you need to pay some small fee to secure it.
 Always say no. This also applies to paying for something you didn’t order – such as an outfit sending you a book you didn’t order, and you feel like doing the “right thing” and paying for it if you keep it.
 The problem is, they can use your payment data (card info or checking account).